mchu-1/sybr/README.md

 - At least 1 model must be selected, up to the number of available models.
 - You may include duplicates; duplicates are de-duplicated.

+You can specify either the provider-prefixed canonical id (e.g., `openai/gpt-5`) or a short alias (e.g., `gpt-5`).
+Short aliases work only if they are unambiguous across providers.
+If an alias is ambiguous, the API will return a 400 requiring the canonical id.

 ### Conversation
 Hyperparameters live in `config.yaml`.
 Each model responds once per forum, independently and without shared context.

 ## Endpoint: GET /forum/{forum_id}
 Returns the stored Forum object for the given UUID.
-In-memory only for the life of the process.
+Data is persisted as JSON under `/data/<uuid>.json` and loaded on demand.

 ### Model configuration
 Models are listed in `models.yaml`.